mbientlab/MetaWear-SDK-Python/README.md

 make -j 4
 sudo make altinstall
 ```
-It will be entirely up to you to figure out how you want to install Python and if you want to use Python 2 or 3.
+It will be entirely up to you to figure out how you want to install Python 3.

 You should also check where Python was installed:
 ```
-which python
 which python3
 ```